klahnakoski/jsImport/README.md

 ----------

-I wanted a set of static web pages without having to explicitly list all the dependent javascript files in each explicitly.
-Each JS file is responsible for importing it's own set of files, so dependencies are only mentioned once.
+I wanted a set of static web pages without having to explicitly list all the dependent javascript files in each.
+HTML files have trivial references to javascript, and each JS file is only responsible for importing it's own set of files, so dependencies are only mentioned once.

 BENEFITS